How Google May Decide Upon knowledge Graph Images

-I mentioned images in knowledge panels in those, but not how images might be chosen to represent the entities that those panels are about, especially when the entities are people.
+I mentioned knowledge graph images in those, but not how entity images might be chosen to represent those entities those panels are about, especially when the entities are people.

 Keep in mind that when you do an image search for a person, such as Thomas Edison, the image returned from that query appears on a web page, which may be referred to as a “landing page.”
 This web page may have a quality score associated with it, that could be used to rank the image from that page, that compares web pages where images are located for that person, and compares them to each other.